Savjee/savjee.be/_posts/2020-06-25-make-garage-door-opener-smart-shelly-esphome-home-assistant.md

 ## Wiring
 Connecting the Shelly to your garage door opener and the contact sensor is relatively easy:

-* Power the Shelly with either 110-230V AC or 24-60V DC.
+* Power the Shelly with 24-60V DC.
 * Connect the contact sensor to `SW` and ground of the Shelly.
 * Connect your garage door opener's switch contact to the input `I` and output `O` of the Shelly.

 > Please be careful when wiring this all up.
 Disconnect your garage door opener from mains, so you don't get hurt!
 It would be a shame to get electrocuted before being able to test it ;)

+{% comment %}
 When using 110V or 230V, the wiring is pretty straightforward.
 Connect the phase to `L` and neutral to `N`.

 > Warning: the Shelly puts main voltage on the `SW` input and these contact switches aren't rated for such high voltages.
 If you're using 110-230V, use the GPIO3 and Ground pins instead.
-Thanks [photinus on Reddit](https://www.reddit.com/r/homeassistant/comments/hfox2e/make_your_garage_door_opener_smart_shelly_1/fvz5m7z/) for pointing this out!
+Thanks, [photinus on Reddit](https://www.reddit.com/r/homeassistant/comments/hfox2e/make_your_garage_door_opener_smart_shelly_1/fvz5m7z/) for pointing this out!

 ![Connect Shelly to Garage Door with AC power](/uploads/2020-06-smart-garage-door-shelly-home-assistant/shelly-schematic-ac.png)
 *Connect Shelly to AC power.
 Be careful not to put 110-230V on the contact sensor!
 Only use the neutral line.*
+{% endcomment %}

 When you use DC power, Shelly's `L` becomes the negative wire, and the `N` becomes the positive one.
 This is exactly the opposite of AC wiring, so be sure you don't get them mixed up.